FOSDEM/infrastructure/ansible/docs/video.md

 ## Video boxes (video-box role)

-Our video boxes run Bananian Linux for the time being.
-The idea is to switch to pure Debian in the future.
+Our video boxes run pure Debian, with a mainline kernel.

 To install a video box, simply insert an SD card with a vanilla Bananian Linux install on it and deploy the videobox role.
 The first time you will probably